oboroc/oboroc.github.io/_posts/2016-10-21-reverse-polish-notation.md

 ---

 A while ago I complained how I [strugle to understand yacc/lex inner workings](/posts/2015/07/09/trouble-with-the-unicorn/).
-I hope to break this irritating barrier over this weekend with the help of a blog:
+I hope to break this irritating barrier over this weekend with the help of this blog post:
 [LL and LR Parsing Demystified by Josh Haberman](http://blog.reverberate.org/2013/07/ll-and-lr-parsing-demystified.html).

 I'm going to go all Richard Phillips Feynman on you, my hypothetical audience member.